btorresgil/docker-splunk-panw-demo/README.md

 10 GB indexed per day with a free license from the [Splunk Developer Portal](http://dev.splunk.com/page/developer_license_sign_up).
 This is useful for longer running servers, or servers that need to receive lots of logs from a live firewall:

-To install the license, place it in the demo directory and rename it to `license.lic`.
+To install the license, in the Splunk GUI go to Settings -> Licensing

-    # assuming the demo directory is /opt/splunk-demo
-    mv splunk.license /opt/splunk-demo/license.lic

 After the server is licensed, it will make you login to the web gui.
 The default credentials are admin/paloalto.